Make a sensitive weigh scale platform the easy way.

-Alternatively, you can use a regular weight indicator such as our TI-500E.
+Alternatively, you can use a regular weight indicator for your Mini-Mount scale, such as our TI-500E.
 In that case you need to cut off the connectors and wire all the load cell cables in parallel (like colors to like colors).
 If you need better accuracy, we can do this too, by selecting matched sets of Mini-Mounts.

 - Capacity – 30 or 50 kg, giving total capacity of 120 kg (260 lb) using 30 kg mounts or 200 kg (440 lb) using 50 kg mounts.

 - Corner capacity is equal to cell capacity – 30 or 50 kg (66 or 110 lb).

 - Fully overload protected in all directions except tension.

 - Mounting surface must be flat for 2″ diameter around top of Mini-Mount.